ahmedbesbes/character-based-cnn/README.md

 ![Network architecture](plots/character_cnn.png)

 There are two variants: a large and a small.
-You can switch between by changing the configuration file.
+You can switch between the two by changing the configuration file.

 There are basically 6 convolutional layers: